plotly/orca/REAMDE.md

     + https://github.com/electron/spectron

 - should image comparison be a component here?
-    Or a hook in plotly.js after 'plotly-graph' convert.js?
+    + Or a hook in plotly.js after 'plotly-graph' convert.js?

+- Maybe each component should spawn a browser window??
+    + so that each dependencies don't conflict
+    + might slow down app though?

 ## Questions